-Maintaining an aquaponics system can be challenging and stressful when you don’t have enough experience and knowledge.
-So it's important to have a clear picture of what is going on in your aquaponics system to know what you can do to maintain the right conditions for your system to work.
-So we provided this Frequently Asked Questions in maintaining a successful aquaponics system to help you get the optimum returns from your aquaponics system.
+Maintaining an aquaponics system can be challenging and stressful when you lack experience and knowledge.
+So it's essential to have a clear picture of what is going on in your aquaponics system to know what you can do to maintain the right conditions for your system to work.
+So we provided these Frequently Asked Questions in maintaining a successful aquaponics system to help you get the optimum returns from your aquaponics system.

 Q: How is aquaponics different from hydroponics?

-A: Aquaponics is a farming method that combines the growing of plants hydroponically and the raising of fish (aquaculture) in a symbiotic recirculating environment.
+A: Aquaponics is a farming method that combines growing plants hydroponically and raising fish (aquaculture) in a symbiotic recirculating environment.

-1. Organic growth - In the aquaponics system, the plants are grown from fish wastes, which is converted by the bacteria into fish food.
+1. Organic growth - In the aquaponics system, the plants are grown from fish waste, which the bacteria convert into fish food.
 While hydroponics uses costly nutrients that are made up of a mixture of chemicals and salts to feed the plants.

-2. Ease of Maintenance - Once an aquaponics system is established, it is easy to maintain because it is a recirculating environment, you only need to check pH and ammonia levels once a week.
-You need to check the electrical conductivity daily to ensure that the system is running smoothly.
+2. Ease of Maintenance - Once an aquaponics system is established, it is easy to maintain because it is a recirculating environment; you only need to check pH and ammonia levels once a week.
+You need to check the electrical conductivity daily to ensure the system runs smoothly.

 3. Productivity - With aquaponics, you can have two sources of income (from fish and plants), while with hydroponics, you can only have income from the plants grown hydroponically.